foroozandehgroup/MRChirpLab/README.md

   - Examples of tools uses in directory examples

-Remark: code and data from the article the article "Chirped ordered pulses for ultra-broadband ESR spectroscopy" available in tagged release 1.0
+Remark: code and data from the article "Chirped ordered pulses for ultra-broadband ESR spectroscopy" available in tagged release 1.0